matamadio/HazardRiskScripts/scripts/HazardStats/Readme.md

       python runstats.py --field OBJECTID --stats min max --pre SD 2 --ncores 3 --indir C:\temp

---field: the attribute in the shapefile to identify zones.
+  -field: the attribute in the shapefile to identify zones.
 All features with the same field code will be counted together.

---stats: the statistics to be calculated.
+  -stats: the statistics to be calculated.

---pre: the type of pre-processing filter to apply before statistics.
+  -pre: the type of pre-processing filter to apply before statistics.
 Two options included:
        SD: Standard deviations from the median.
 Specify a value >0 (e.g. SD 2 will filter out all values more than 2 SD from the mean)
        PC: Percentile threshold.
 Specify a value between 0 and 100 (e.g. PC 80 will filter out all values above the 80 percentile)

+  -ncores: the number of core to use.
+Typically use (total number - 1).

+  -indir: directory where input files are located (shp and tifs).